 A spinal cord injury can instantly change a person’s life.
-When a spinal injury occurs, a person may have physical, mental and emotional losses.
+When a spinal injury occurs, a person may have physical, and mental losses.
 Understanding these losses is one step in recovery and managing life after the injury.
 When you’re aware of the different ways that a spinal cord injury can change your life, you can take the steps to address them and build a new life in the best ways possible.
 Here are some of the life-changing effects of a spinal cord injury.

 How Can A Spinal Cord Injury Affect A Person’s Life?

 A spinal cord injury can affect a person’s life with physical limitations, additional medical care needs and pain and suffering.
 It can also impact a person’s career and their ability to work.
-In addition to tangible losses, a spinal cord injury can affect a person’s life by causing emotional devastation and mental suffering.

 Here are just some of the life-changing effects of a spinal cord injury.